Skip to main content

 • Many patients (mostly male) with milder disease had responded well to low-dose danazol with good tolerance and have continued to use it, whereas patients with higher disease burden are now using newer therapies, and overall satisfaction with current prophylaxis is high.

-To donate to support AIFA allergy and immunology research grants go to https://www.allergyimmunology.org.au/donate
+To support AIFA allergy and immunology research grants go to https://www.allergyimmunology.org.au/donate

-To review research projects funded by AIFA grants go to https://www.allergyimmunology.org.au/projects/projects#latest
+Research projects funded by AIFA grants are listed at https://www.allergyimmunology.org.au/projects/projects#latest

 This news item was issued on 17 July 2024 by Jill Smith, CEO of ASCIA, the peak professional body for clinical immunology and allergy in Australia and New Zealand.